Here are detailed file-by-file descriptions of the contents of specific fonds and/or links to scanned documents.

 Other family members and not attributed. - 1885-1956. - 12 cm of textual records

-The series consists of miscellaneous items of these relatives: Georgina McDougall Luxton, Jennie McDougall Graham, K. Ross Boyd, and David Livingstone Irwin.
+The series consists of miscellaneous items of these relatives: Georgina McDougall Luxton, Jennie McDougall Graham, K. Ross Boyd, David Livingstone Irwin and David H. McDougall.
 Also consists of records related to various McDougall memorial projects; poems by A.L.
 Fairbairn; articles by Reverend J.W.
 Niddrie; and miscellaneous invitations, programs and newspaper clippings.

 Other family members